-If you would like to speak with me, please call our office at (703) 934-1480 or complete our quick contact form located here.
-I look forward to meeting you.
+If you would like to schedule a consultation appointment with me, please call our office at (703) 934-1480 or complete our initial consultation form

 - Virginia State Bar

 - Faculty, C.J.
 Carrico Professionalism Course (2017–Present)